Type as Image

-When contacting me, use my tufts email and
+Email: When contacting me, use both my Tufts email and

 Graphic Arts Area Instagram